Healthdirect Free Australian health advice you can count on.

 • Eat a healthy and balanced diet.

-• Drink plenty of tap water, and avoid soft drinks and alcohol.
+• Drink plenty of tap water and avoid sugary drinks.

 • Reduce stress — this can lead to teeth grinding, mouth ulcers and cold sores.